Spray Nozzle Glossary & Technical Guide

 Food & Beverage Processing

-Requires stainless steel or PTFE nozzles for sanitary applications.
-Must comply with food safety regulations.
-Used for cleaning, cooling, humidification, and product processing.
-Chemical-resistant materials essential for sanitizer compatibility.
+Requires stainless steel or PTFE nozzles for sanitary applications compliant with FDA and 3-A regulations.
+Used for cleaning, cooling, humidification, product coating, and tank washing.
+Specialized solutions for bakery, dairy, meat & poultry, beverage bottling, and brewery operations.

-Chemical-resistant materials critical for compatibility.
-May require exotic materials or coatings.
-Precise flow control essential for process accuracy and safety.
+Chemical-resistant materials critical for compatibility with aggressive substances.
+May require exotic materials or specialized coatings.
+Precise flow control essential for process accuracy and operator safety.
+Eductor nozzles widely used for tank mixing and chemical induction.

 Pharmaceutical & Healthcare